axem-solutions/dem/docs/commands.md

   DEV_ENV_NAME  Name of the Development Environment to delete.  [required]

 Delete the Development Environment from the dev_env.json.
-If a tool image is not required  anymore by any of the avaialable local Developtment Environments, the dem asks the user if they want to delete that image or keep it.
+If a tool image is not required  anymore by any of the available local Development Environments, the dem asks the user if they want to delete that image or keep it.

 !!! warning